EvaSJ25/DDE-internship-code/README.md

 ## Barycentric interpolation

 One method of stability finding, the Breda et al method (Breda et al. 2009), is built on barycentric interpolation.
-The Jupyter notebook contained in this folder talks through the background information on barycentric interpolation before going through some examples on how some of the functions I have developed can be used for barycentric interpolation.
+The Jupyter notebook contained in this folder talks through the background information on barycentric interpolation before going through some examples on how some of the functions I have developed can be used.

 ## DDETools